 Code 674: Robert Weigel

-Prof. Weigel (GMU) research interests include magnetospheric physics and geomagnetism, space weather, solar wind/magnetosphere/ionosphere modeling, and scientific mining and programming.
+Prof. Weigel (GMU) is the director of GMU's Space Weather Lab; his research interests include magnetospheric physics and geomagnetism, space weather, solar wind/magnetosphere/ionosphere modeling, and data mining applications.

 Code 675: Erdal Yigit